Gaussian Entanglement for Quantum Key Distribution from a Single-Mode Squeezing Source

 \section{Introduction}

-Quantum key distribution (QKD) enables two remote parties to generate a shared key which is guaranteed to be entirely unknown to any potential eavesdropper.
-Discrete variable systems implementing, for example, the famous \emph{BB84} protocol~\cite{BB84} are well established~\cite{Gisin2002} and commercial systems even exist.
-Continuous variable (CV) systems using beams of laser light have also been investigated because they are expected to have characteristic advantages.
-In CV systems homodyne detection is used to measure the quadratures of the electro-magnetic field.
-PIN photo diodes, as used in homodyne detectors, are a well developed technology widely used in telecommunication.
+Quantum key distribution (QKD) enables two remote parties to generate a shared key which is guaranteed to be unknown to any potential eavesdropper.
+Discrete variable systems implementing, for example, the famous \emph{BB84} protocol~\cite{BB84} are well established~\cite{Gisin2002} and commercial systems exist.
+Recently, also first commercial continuous variable (CV) systems have been launched in which the field quadratures of laser light are measured by homodyne detection.
+Compared to discrete variable systems, they have the advantage that for homodyne detection PIN photo diodes can be used which are well developed and widely used telecommunication components.
 They offer high bandwidth, low dark noise and high quantum efficiencies.
-Most CV systems today use prepare-and-measure schemes employing gaussian or discrete modulation~\cite{Grosshans2002} \,-\,\cite{Leverrier2009}.
-The less common entanglement-based schemes do not need signal modulation \cite{Rodo2007}, and instead exploit quantum correlations in the field quadratures between the two parties in a bi-partite entangled state.
-The key resource for key generation then becomes the squeezing of laser beams, which is usually converted to entanglement by interfering two such beams on a beam splitter ~\cite{Ou1992} \,-\,\cite{Silberhorn2001}.
-An implementation of a suitable source for a CV entanglement-based scheme was shown in~\cite{DiGuglielmo2007} and a demonstration of a fully implemented table-top QKD was done in~\cite{Su2009}.
+Most of todays CV quantum key distribution systems use prepare-and-measure schemes employing coherent states with gaussian or discrete modulation~\cite{Grosshans2002} \,-\,\cite{Leverrier2009}.
+Prepare-and-measure schemes with squeezed states have been considered in~\cite{Hillery2000,Gottesman2001}.
+The less common entanglement-based schemes do not need signal modulation \cite{Rodo2007}, and instead exploit directly the correlations in the field quadratures of an Einstein-Podolsky-Rosen (EPR) entangled state.
+EPR entangled states are usually generated by interfering two squeezed beams at a beam splitter~\cite{Ou1992}\,-\,\cite{Silberhorn2001}.